Trolleybuses in Valparaíso: Fleet after 2010

 n/a = not applicable (vehicles not rebuilt, still in original form); "ex-Santiago" in this table refers to the 1947–78 trolleybus system there.

 †: Bold typeface indicates a vehicle active (in service) as of January 2019.

 Note †: Bold typeface indicates a vehicle active (in service) as of January 2019.

 Of the last three active ex-Geneva trolleybuses, No. 612 was retired after sustaining major damage when it crashed into a building in November 2010, and it was scrapped in 2012, and as late 2014 Nos.
 617 and 099 had been out of service since mid-2013 and March 2014, respectively, with problems with their compressors and suspension.
 Ex-Zurich FBW No. 504 was retired after being heavily damaged by fire in February 2012.
 After the 10 ex-Lucerne NAW trolleybuses entered service, in 2015, the indefinite withdrawals of the last two Geneva vehicles (617 and 099) became permanent, and Shenfeng trolleybuses 603 and 607 were also retired.
-However, Shenfeng 607 returned to service in December 2015.
+Shenfeng 607 returned to service in December 2015, but was retired again in October 2016.
 Ex-Schaffhausen 203, the last of the older generation of secondhand Swiss trolleybuses, from the 1960s, was finally retired in May 2017.